taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Majhee stands in her office, seemingly floating in the center of a giant transparent bacteria made of light.
 The light model of the bacteria is exquisitely detailed, and a section of the nucleoid is blown up for closer inspection.
 Majhee's fingers are raised in a well-practiced yet complicated gesture.
 Her face is darkened with barely contained rage.

-Off panel: "Majhee, you can't *scoop* the *Space Consortium*..."
+**Off panel: "Majhee, you can't *scoop* the *Space Consortium*..."

-Majhee: "For the last time, Marcia, it's not scooping if I'm making everything freely accessible!"
+Majhee: "For the last time, Marcia, it's not scooping if I'm making everything freely accessible!"**

-We see Marcia Netto, President of the Laboratório Nacional de Biociências e Saúde Pública, in Majhee's doorway, rubbing her forehead with exasperation: "You know what I mean.
+We see Marcia Netto, President of the Laboratório Nacional de Biociências e Saúde Pública, in Majhee's doorway, rubbing her forehead with exasperation.

+**Marcia: "You know what I mean.
 They are *determined* to make money off eSyrup applications, and when you post your lab's developments online under a Creative Commons license, you make that application of eSyrup tech *unpatentable*."

 Majhee: "Exactly."

 Marcia: "But you saw what they did with after our collaboration to develop eSyrup fuel!
-This institute cannot afford another round of legal action like that!"
+This institute cannot afford another round of legal action like that!"**

 ### Page 4

-Majhee angrily turns off the giant bacteria of light with an impatient gesture as she turns to Marcia, furious: "*You* pushed that collaboration through, against my numerous objections!"
+Majhee angrily turns off the giant bacteria of light with an impatient gesture as she turns to Marcia, furious.

+**Majhee: "*You* pushed that collaboration through, against my numerous objections!"**

-Marcia, immediately apologetic, hands up to ward off Majhee's anger: "I know, I *know*, that was definitely my mistake, and I'm *sorry*."
+Marcia, immediately apologetic, hands up to ward off Majhee's anger

+**Marcia: "I know, I *know*, that was definitely my mistake, and I'm *sorry*."

 Majhee interrupts: "And stop talking like you actually *believe* in propriatary health research!
 How is it possible that *anyone* can still hold such *archaic* views?"

-Marcia sighs, defeated: "Just...be careful."
+Marcia, defeated: "*sigh*.
+Just...be careful."**

-Marcia looks over her shoulder, then says, low and careful: "There are rumors that the Space Consortium is trying to *weaponize eSyrup*.
+Marcia looks over her shoulder, then turns back to Majhee.

+**Marcia, low and careful: "There are rumors that the Space Consortium is trying to *weaponize eSyrup*.
 I know I sound like a conspiracy theorist, but..."

-Majhee, incredulous: "They wouldn't dare--"
+Majhee, incredulous: "They wouldn't dare--"**

-Felix Barbosa, a younger scientist in Majhee's lab, appears at the doorway, breathless, in tears: "Majhee, my father-- President Netto!"
+Felix Barbosa, a younger scientist in Majhee's lab, appears at the doorway, breathless and in tears.

+**Felix: "Majhee, my father-- President Netto!"

-Majhee: "I'm sorry Marcia, we'll have to continue this another time."
+Majhee: "I'm sorry Marcia, we'll have to continue this another time."**

 ### Page 5

 Majhee, Felix, and other members of Majhee's research group sit in a meeting room in an upper floor of the research institute.
 One wall is a floor-to-ceiling window, showing the dusty, polluted sky-line of São Paulo.
 The sun sits in a hazy sky, just past the midday zenith.

-Majhee: "So.
-Felix's father has also been diagnosed again."
+**Majhee: "So.
+Felix's father has also been diagnosed again."**

 The circle of researchers: **Felix Silva**, a pale young man born and raised in São Paulo by Portuguese parents, currently a graduate student in the group, his shoulders hunched with fear and sadness, his face streaked with tears; **Kai Oliveira**, an older woman of Japanese-Portuguese descent, grey-haired and hook-nosed, stern-faced and sitting stiffly in her chair; **Beatriz Cavalcanti**, a tall woman in her 30s, a Brazilian of Italian descent, mouth set in a grim line even as her hands squeeze Felix's shoulders in a motherly, comforting gesture; **Nova Jatobá**, another young graduate student, descended from indiginous Brazilians from deeper inland, her plump face lined with exhaustion; **Vec Barbosa**, a large, portly man of West African descent in his 40s, hands resignedly folded over a substantial beer belly, face kind and sad behind a rather bushy yet neatly-trimmed beard.

-Vec, to Felix: "Nova and I have already contacted your father's medical team.
+**Vec, to Felix: "Nova and I have already contacted your father's medical team.
 He's given us permission to add his diagnosis to our database of repeat skin cancer patients.
 This will be a huge help towards improving our eSyrup textile manufacturing process, but..."

 Beatriz, kindly: "We also remember that your father had a liver transplant last year.
-If you want to go home to be with your family, everyone will understand."
+If you want to go home to be with your family, everyone will understand."**

-Felix, covering his face with his hands, furious at the tears that won't stop streaming down his face: "SCC (Squamous cell carcinoma) is still one of the most treatable skin cancers, even for a second diagnosis.
+Felix, covering his face with his hands, furious at the tears that won't stop streaming down his face

+**Felix: "SCC *(Squamous cell carcinoma)* is still one of the most treatable skin cancers, even for a second diagnosis.
 He might be fine."

-Felix now looks up, straight at Majhee, eyes full of determined fire behind the wall of tears: "I want to finish the eSyrup biofilm project, *before* Space Consortium can get their filthy hands on another patent."
+Felix now looks up, straight at Majhee, eyes full of determination behind the tears.

+**Felix: "I want to finish the eSyrup biofilm project, *before* Space Consortium can get their filthy hands on another patent."

-Nova: "I'm sure we could manage without you--"
+Nova: "I'm sure we could manage without you--"**

-Kai, arms folded, looking down at her lap with hard eyes: "We can't finish this project in time without Felix.
-My hands hurt too much now.
-We all know that splicing is more art than algorithm, and Felix is our *best*."
+Kai, arms folded, looking down at her lap with hard eyes.

+**Kai: "We can't finish this project in time without Felix.
+We all know that splicing is more art than algorithm, and ever since my hands starting hurting too much, Felix is our *best*."**

-Kai looks over at Nova: "And you've already been pushing yourself to the limit.
-I know you've been sleeping under your desk for the last week."
+Kai looks over at Nova.

+**Kai: "And you've already been pushing yourself to the limit.
+I know you've been sleeping under your desk for the last week."**

 Nova also bursts into tears, and Kai's face falls, looking terribly apologetic but unwilling to admit it.

 ### Page 6

 We see the circle of researchers sitting in silence, everyone unable to break the silence, everyone contemplating the difficulties of the current situation.

-Majhee: "I won't..."
+**Majhee: "I won't..."

 Majhee: "I can't...*ask* anyone to stay.
 We all know the dangers of completing this project, of working in this building right now.
 We all have family to protect."

 Majhee: "But I also...personally...can't give up now.
-A stable splice of eSyrup with bacteria is the first step towards splicing eSyrup with human cells.
+A stable splice of eSyrup-bacteria is the first step towards splicing eSyrup with human cells.
 If Space Consortium patents living splices, they'll have a monopoly on all medical applications of eSyrup, and many will suffer because they can't pay Space Consortium's price."

 Majhee: "So let me be clear.
 You are all free to do as you wish.
 If you choose to leave, I will make sure you can live comfortably for at least the next year."

 Majhee: "If you stay...I will protect you and your families in any way that I can.
-And I will forever owe you a debt of gratitude."
+And I will forever owe you a debt of gratitude."**

 ### Page 7